bitcoin-dot-org/Bitcoin.org/docs/managing-wallets.md

 - Avoid address reuse by displaying a new receiving address for each transaction in the wallet UI
 - Avoid address reuse by using a new change address for each transaction
+- Does not show "received from" Bitcoin addresses in the UI
 - Uses deterministic ECDSA nonces (RFC 6979)
 - User has access to private keys for all major components of the wallet
 - If private keys or encryption keys are stored online: